Your agents are out there roaming the internet, looking out for you. But who's keeping watch, to make sure they come home safe and sound?

 Curiosity Cat provides close calls, not death notices.

-Curiosity Cat helps operators do five things better:
+Curiosity Cat helps operators do six things better:

-Scope policies, standing orders, quarantine and four policy modes.
+Scope policies, standing orders, quarantine — and where compiled enforcement takes over.

 What the Safety Net includes: